SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 SIM swapping — also called SIM hijacking or port-out fraud — is an attack where a criminal convinces your mobile carrier to transfer your phone number to a SIM card they control.
 Once they have your number, every phone call and SMS message intended for you goes to them instead.
 That means every SMS-based two-factor authentication code, every account recovery text, and every verification call is intercepted before you ever see it.

 The attack works because mobile carriers rely on knowledge-based verification — asking for the last four digits of your Social Security number, your billing address, or your account PIN — and that information is often available through data breaches, social engineering, or public records.
-A skilled attacker can impersonate you convincingly enough to pass these checks.
+A skilled attacker can impersonate you convincingly enough to pass these checks, especially if your personal data has already been exposed in a breach.
+Services like NordProtect monitor the dark web for exactly this kind of leaked data, alerting you before attackers can weaponize it.

 How Attackers Execute a SIM Swap